rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 - minimum fingerprint size: 64 bits
 - target on-bit density 0.3

-You can control these by calling Chem.RDKFingerprint directly; this will return an unfolded fingerprint that you can then fold to the desired density.
+You can control these by calling :api:`rdkit.Chem.rdmolops.RDKFingerprint` directly; this will return an unfolded fingerprint that you can then fold to the desired density.
+The function
+:api:`rdkit.Chem.Fingerprints.FingerprintMols.FingerprintMol` (written
-The function Chem.Fingerprints.FingerprintMols.FingerprintMol (written in python) shows how this is done.
+in python) shows how this is done.

-The default similarity metric used by DataStructs.FingerprintSimilarity is the Tanimoto similarity.
+The default similarity metric used by :api:`rdkit.DataStructs.FingerprintSimilarity` is the Tanimoto similarity.
 One can use different similarity metrics:

 >>> DataStructs.FingerprintSimilarity(fps[0],fps[1], metric=DataStructs.DiceSimilarity)
 0.800...